robbie-wasabi/youtext/README.md

 # YouText

-A simple open source api to extract and display YouTube transcripts in plain text.
+Read succinct AI-interpreted summaries of dialogue-heavy youtube videos like podcasts, documentaries, tutorials, news, etc...

 ## Why

-Read succinct summaries of dialogue-heavy youtube videos like podcasts, documentaries, tutorials, news, etc...

-(I wanted this myself)
+Today, a vast portion of essential content and discourse is disseminated via online videos.
+While videos, including lectures and podcasts, offer an engaging medium, they often don't match the efficiency of reading.
+YouText aims to bridge this gap, providing users with a more streamlined method to absorb this information.

 ## Tutorial